sciris/scirisweb/README.md

 If you use Redis as your DataStore mode, you will need to have Redis installed on your computer (as a service).
 Redis does not directly support Windows, but there is a [MicrosoftArchive page on GitHub](https://github.com/MicrosoftArchive/redis) where you may go for installation directions on your Windows machine.
 (For example, it can be installed at [this site](https://github.com/MicrosoftArchive/redis/releases), downloading a .msi file).
 It ends up being installed as a service which you can navigate to by going the Windows Task Manager and going to the Services tab.
 Make sure the `Redis` service is in the Running state.

 Most likely, the directory for your Redis executables will be installed at `C:\Program Files\Redis`.
 In that directory, you can double-click the icon for `redis-cli.exe` to start the redis database command line interface at the default Redis database (#0).
-You can do `keys *` to look at all of the store key / value pairs in the database, and `exit` exits the interface.
+You can do `keys *` to look at all the store key / value pairs in the database, and `exit` exits the interface.
 Most likely, you will want to use a non-default (i.e. `N` is not 0) database.
 To investigate what keys are in, for example, database #2, while you are within `redis-cli`, you can type `select 2` to switch to that database.

 ### Installing on Mac